gauravrai1/postgres-rest-prisma/README.md

 When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
 The seed file in [`prisma/seed.js`](./prisma/seed.js) will be executed and your database will be populated with the sample data.

-## Start the GraphQL server
+## Start the Express server

-Launch your GraphQL server with this command:
+Launch your server with this command:

 ```
 npm run dev
 ```

-Navigate to [http://localhost:4000/grapgql](http://localhost:4000/graphql) in your browser to explore the API of your GraphQL server in a [GraphQL Playground](https://github.com/prisma/graphql-playground).
+Navigate to [http://localhost:4000/](http://localhost:4000/) in your browser to explore the API of server in a using this [Postman Documentation](https://documenter.getpostman.com/view/3115554/2s8YzP35EX#1deb6fec-2994-4015-9591-63083fa9a109).